dkublik/jekyll-now/_posts/2017-02-27-the magic behind the spock.md

 public class SpockTransform implements ASTTransformation
 ```

-_SpockTransform_ is a global transformation, meaning it will be executed once for every Groovy class being compiled (as opposite to local transformation performed only on marked classes - e.g. by an annotation).
+_SpockTransform_ is a global transformation, meaning it will be executed once for every Groovy class being compiled (as opposite to local transformation performed only on marked classes, e.g. by an annotation).
 At the very beginning _SpockTransform_ checks if given class is derived from [Specification](https://github.com/spockframework/spock/blob/spock-1.0/spock-core/src/main/java/spock/lang/Specification.java) and if so, the tranformation process begins.